Understanding the UK Curriculum

 All students sit examinations at the end of Key Stage 4 in the Core Subjects of English, Mathematics and Science as well as their optional subjects.
 These examinations are GCSEs (General Certificate in Secondary Education) and are written nationally by one of three examination boards.
 The examination boards are regulated by Ofqual to ensure that standards are maintained and are comparable across the different exam boards.
 GCSE exams are graded from 1 to 9, where 9 is the highest.

 Each school can choose which exam board they choose for each subject and are likely to use different boards rather than every subject using the exam set by one of the boards.
-You Head of Department will tell you which exam board they use; you may also find this information on their school’s website.
+Your Head of Department will tell you which exam board they use and you may also find this information on the school’s website.

 All subjects are not compulsory subjects beyond the GCSE examinations, which are taken when students are 16 years of age.
 Although if they fail to achieve a GCSE pass in Maths, students are required to re-sit this exam.